CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 32 (0x20)
 Syntax: DS_ADD_RTN_U32 VDST, ADDR, VDATA0 [OFFSET:OFFSET]
-Description: Adds unsigned integer value from LDS/GDS at address (ADDR+OFFSET) & ~3 and
+Description: Add unsigned integer value from LDS/GDS at address (ADDR+OFFSET) & ~3 and
 VDATA0, and store result back to LDS/GDS at this address.
 Previous value from LDS/GDS are stored in VDST.
 Operation is atomic.
 Operation: